Atlanta Independent School District

 Atlanta Independent School District is a public school district based in Atlanta, Texas (USA).
-In addition to Atlanta, the district also serves the town of Douglassville.
+In addition to the majority of Atlanta, the district also serves the town of Douglassville and the census-designated place of Bivins.
 The district operates one high school, Atlanta High School.

+History

+In the wake of the Civil Rights Movement in the 20th century, the district had a "freedom of choice plan" where students could pick which formerly de jure segregated schools to attend.
+However this plan was to expire in summer 1970, and at that time, the then-new senior high school was to begin operations.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $537,222,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.015 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).